openmoh/openmohaa/docs/getting_started_running.md

 - It doesn't overwrite the existing MOHAA configuration in the MOHAA installation directory.

 Note that the configuration file isn't created nor written automatically on a dedicated server (**omohaaded**).

+## Playing with bots

+OpenMoHAA has a basic bot system that emulates real players.
+The maximum number of bots is defined by the `sv_maxbots` variable, and the number of initial bots is defined by the `sv_numbots` variable.
+Bots can also be added or removed using the `addbot` and `removebot` commands.

+This feature is a great way to test the gameplay and mods.